 Carl Courts of Long Beach is known as Great Western’s primary ‘factory engraver’.
 He did several or more in an ornate style with gold bands, including those given to GW spokesmen and capital investors.
 However it was confirmed through Courts late in his life that some of his engraved Great Westerns were not factory commissioned.
 Courts purchased several to engrave and sell on his own on the southern California gun show circuit in the mid fifties.

 It is impossible to authenticate a factory engraved Great Western by way of documentation, such that production logs do not exist.
 Some examples have attributes that offer their own kind of persuasiveness and certitude, however.
 Early serialed presentation guns to capital investors and spokesmen are all no doubt factory.
-Jeweled hammers on factory guns are persuasive of factory origin, because the jeweled hammer was a factory option and these are seen on Courts’ examples.
+Jeweled hammers on engraved guns are persuasive of factory origin, because the jeweled hammer was a factory option and these are seen on Courts’ examples.
 And some examples residing in collections now can be authenticated because they appear in Great Western catalogs.
+Those engraved examples found in the rare Great Western leatherette case are no doubt factory.

 Engraved guns were done in blue, nickel, silver, gold, and coin / in the white.